Opportunity Search Results

 Description

 The Friends of Johnson County Library accepts community book donations.
-You can host a book drive and earn 10 service hours.
-Here is how to get started:
+You can host a book drive and earn up to 10 service hours*.
+Our expectation is to do the following steps to engage your community in the book drive.

 1. Determine where you are going to host your book drive.
 It could be in your neighborhood, at your school, service organization, business, church, etc.